hackoregon/getting-started/datascience/postgres_connection.md

   * if it doesn't enter this command: 'activate-data-science'
   * finally enter 'jupyter notebook --ip 0.0.0.0 --no-browser' to start the notebook server

-2. Then using your web broswer go to: http://localhost:7777/tree
+2. Then using your web browser go to: http://localhost:7777/tree
   * you should now see the file structure of the VM inside a Jupyter notebook in your browser

 #### Creating a new notebook so you can start writing scripts and connect to the DB